-- 1. identify valued components and provide rationale for them; - 2. identify the natural range of the cumulative baseline conditions (where historic information is available), and the Project-specific baseline of current conditions, and analyze for discernible trends over time in each valued component, where appropriate, in light of the natural or existing variability for each; - identify likely future climate trends.
+1. identify valued components and provide rationale for them;

+- 2. identify the natural range of the cumulative baseline conditions (where historic information is available), and the Project-specific baseline of current conditions9, and analyze for discernible trends over time in each valued component, where appropriate, in light of the natural or existing variability for each; - 3. identify likely future climate trends.
 When assessing predicted effects, the developer will consider likely climate change scenarios and how scenarios affect predicted effects of the Project and valued components.
 The developer will also provide a discussion on how this changing climate may impact the development, such as a consideration of road stability in areas of permafrost; - 4. identify potential interactions of the Project with valued components and any potential direct and indirect impacts, identifying all analytical assumptions or where professional judgement was used.
-The developer will use quantitative or qualitative parameters to measure potential environmental and cumulative effects on the valued component.
+The developer will identify and provide rationale for quantitative or qualitative parameters used to measure potential environmental and cumulative effects on the valued component.
 This must include a consideration of: - a. causal mechanisms for the predicted effect; - b.
-Traditional Knowledge; - c. geographical extent of the impact and rationale for its selection; - d. timing of the impact including: duration, frequency, extent and a rationale for it; - e. magnitude of the impact (what degree of change is expected); - f. reversibility of the impact; - g. uncertainty associated with prediction; and, - h. likelihood of the impact.

-&lt;sup>9 The project-specific baseline and cumulative baseline are described further in section 5.

-- 5. identify and evaluate any proposed mitigation measures during construction, operations, closure and post-closure as to their technical and economic feasibility to reduce the predicted impacts, discuss constraints, uncertainties and implementation challenges to the effective use of the proposed measures and clearly identify all mitigation commitments; - 6. predict the likelihood of each impact occurring after the mitigation commitments are implemented, and provide a rationale for the confidence held in the prediction.
+Traditional Knowledge; - c. geographical extent of the impact and rationale for its selection; - d. timing of the impact including: duration, frequency, extent and a rationale for it; - e. magnitude of the impact (what degree of change is expected); - f. reversibility of the impact; - g. uncertainty associated with prediction; and - h. likelihood of the impact. - 5. identify and evaluate any proposed mitigation measures during construction, operations, closure and post-closure as to their technical and economic feasibility to reduce the predicted impacts, discuss constraints, uncertainties and implementation challenges to the effective use of the proposed measures and clearly identify all mitigation commitments; - 6. predict the likelihood of each impact occurring after the mitigation commitments are implemented, and provide a rationale for the confidence held in the prediction.
 The developer will also present the predictions in a manner that facilitates the formulation of testable questions for future follow-up programs, as well as textually and schematically indicate the pathways of predicted impacts; - 7. compare the predicted impacts to the cumulative baseline conditions or to project-specific baseline conditions without the upgraded HPAR as appropriate.
-Include a description of any plans, strategies or commitments to avoid, reduce or otherwise manage and mitigate the identified potential adverse impacts, with consideration of best management practices in relation to the valued component or development component in question; - 8. describe techniques utilized in impact prediction, such as models, including where any uncertainty in impact prediction was identified; - 9. predicted impacts that remain after mitigations are applied are referred to as residual effects.
+Include a description of any plans, strategies or commitments to avoid, reduce or otherwise manage and mitigate the identified potential adverse impacts, with consideration of best management practices in relation to the valued component or development component in question;

+9 The project-specific baseline and cumulative baseline are described further in section 5.

+- 8. describe techniques utilized in impact prediction, such as models, including where any uncertainty in impact prediction was identified; - 9. predicted impacts that remain after mitigations are applied are referred to as residual effects.
 These will be clearly identified and the developer will provide its opinion on the significance of these impacts.
-The developer will provide the methodologies for reaching such conclusions; - 10. provide a cumulative effects assessment for each predicted residual effect from the development.
+The developer will provide the methodologies for reaching such conclusions: - 10. provide a cumulative effects assessment for each predicted residual effect from the development.
 Cumulative effects result from a combination of residual effects of the development with effects from other past, present and reasonably foreseeable human activities and developments.
 The cumulative effect assessment will: - a. identify the valued components of the environment affected by the development and by other human activities - b. determine what other developments and activities could substantially affect those values components - c. predict the combined effects of the HPARU Project in conjunction with the developments and activities identified in (b) above, and provide the developer's views of the significance of any cumulative environmental effects - d. identify mitigations as needed to reduce or avoid the significant cumulative effects.